AhmedPeaRL/hcm-silent-payment-surface/README.md

 This repository defines a surface where payment may occur without becoming a request, signal, or feedback mechanism.

-Payment here does not confirm value.
+• Payment here does not confirm value.
-It does not trigger response.
+• It does not trigger response.
-It does not justify continuation.
+• It does not justify continuation.

+Payment is not a trigger.
+If money arrives,
+it arrives as residue.

+No action follows.
 This surface exists to allow passage, not to invite it.